 Your hair is your power.
 But when you're a blonde, the struggle to keep it bold and bright is real.
 Even when you're diligent about your blonde hair care routine, dullness and brassiness can creep in and steal your shine.
 Want to get your brilliance back?
 Use our top blonde hair tips to extend your color and get bright blonde hair!

 Hard water is loaded with color-striping minerals, like copper, chlorine, calcium, and magnesium.
 While not hazardous to your physical health, hard water can wreak havoc on your hair and is notorious for dulling blonde locks.
 Protect yourself by investing in a shower head filter, which typically cost between $20 to $60, depending on the model.
 When you're traveling, bring a bottle of spring water into the shower with you and use it for your final rinse.

-Brighten your blonde hair with a brightening shampoo.
+You can brighten your blond hair easily with different shampoos meant for your hair shade.
+From a brightening shampoo for regular blondes to dark blonde shampoos for those with darker locks, you can easily brighten your hair in the shower.
 An essential for colored blonde hair, brightening shampoo gently removes dark, dull build-up to reveal natural-looking blonde with a full spectrum of tones.